robert-samal/lean-class/doc/Part_1/typesandterms.rst

 In Lean's type theory we say it like this.
 If ``P`` and ``Q`` are types in the ``Prop`` universe, i.e., propositions, then we can consider the type ``P → Q`` of functions from proofs of ``P`` to proofs of ``Q``.
 If we have such a function ``h``, which takes as input a proof of ``P`` and spits out a proof of ``Q``, then ``h`` can be thought of as a proof that ``P ⇒ Q``.
 In Lean the function type ``P → Q`` lives in the ``Prop`` universe -- it's also a true-false statement.

 What Lean's type theory is suggesting here is that an interesting model for a true/false statement is a set with at most one element.
-If the set has an element, it correponds to a true statement, and if it has no elements then it corresponds to a false statement.
+If the set has an element, it corresponds to a true statement, and if it has no elements then it corresponds to a false statement.

 As an exercise, imagine that ``P`` and ``Q`` are sets with either 0 or 1 element, and try and work out in each of the four cases the size of the set ``Hom(P,Q)``, which in Lean we would write as ``P → Q``.
 The answer you should get is that the size of ``Hom(P,Q)`` should be either 0 or 1, and it is 0 if ``P ⇒ Q`` is false, and 1 if ``P ⇒ Q`` is true.